isene/RTFM/README.md

        | Press '-' and a letter to delete that mark
 M      | Show marked items in right pane
-'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) SPACE  | Jump to Home directory
+'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) h      | Jump to Home directory
 /      | Enter search string in bottom window to highlight matching items :      | Enter "command mode" in bottom window
 ;      | Show command history in right pane